AL-Kaisi/Java-Spring-Batch/README.md

 Aim of the project:

-1: Understanding spring batch Process '\n'
+1: Understanding spring batch Process <br />
-2: Transform CSV data into XML \n
+2: Transform CSV data into XML <br />
 2: Storing the batch data into MYSQL database.